-To support young people in developing intellectual and spiritual strength to advance social justice in the city of Baltimore.
+To support young people in developing intellectual and spiritual strength to advance social justice in Baltimore.

-To support forward-thinking activities (i.e., innovations) that stimulate the pursuit of equity and justice in the city of Baltimore.
+To support forward-thinking activities (i.e., innovations) that stimulate the pursuit of equity and justice in Baltimore.

-To access the form for completing an application for a scholarship, please click on "Scholarship Applications" below.
+To access the form for completing a grant application, click "Grant Applications" below.
 Please be prepared to upload the following (in PDF format):